SPECIAL CONDITIONS OF HIRE - COVID 19

 SC5: You will keep the premises well ventilated throughout your hire, with windows and doors open as far as convenient.
 You will be responsible for ensuring they are all securely closed on leaving.

-SC6: You will ensure that no more than the maximum allowed by the current government guidelines attend your activity or event, in order that social distancing can be maintained.
-You will ensure that everyone attending maintains social distancing while waiting to enter the premises, observes the one-way system within the premises, and as far as possible when using more confined areas should be kept as brief as possible.
+SC 6: You will ensure that no more than the maximum allowed in each space is allowed to attend your activity/event, in order that social distancing can be maintained.
+You will ensure that people attending do so in groups of no more than 6 (unless they are a “qualifying group”) and that such groups do not mingle.
+You will ensure social distancing of 2m between individuals or groups is maintained by everyone attending as far as possible and 3m for exercise groups, including while waiting to enter the premises, that they observe the one-way system within the premises, and as far as possible observe social distancing of 1 m plus mitigation measures when using more confined areas (e.g. moving along the corridor, accessing toilets etc.) which should be kept as brief as possible.

 SC7: You will take particular care to ensure that social distancing is maintained for any persons aged 70 or over or likely to be clinically more vulnerable to COVID-19.
 For some people, passing another person in a confined space is less risky, but for older people that should be avoided.